openactive/OpenActive.NET/README.md

 OpenActive.NET includes OpenActive.io objects as strongly typed C# POCO classes for use in .NET.
 All classes can be serialized into JSON-LD, to provide easy conformance with the [Modelling Specification](https://www.openactive.io/modelling-opportunity-data/) and [Open Booking API Specification](https://www.openactive.io/open-booking-api/).

-Note that empty strings are automatically ignored during serialisation, however empty lists need to be explicitly set to `null` in order to conform to the OpenActive serialisation rules.
+Note that empty strings are automatically ignored during serialization, however empty lists need to be explicitly set to `null` in order to conform to the OpenActive serialization rules.

 An extension method `.ToListOrNullIfEmpty()` is provided for this purpose, which should be used on any lists being set on the model.